carlaraya/discord-to-postgresql/README.md

 Imports Discord messages archive to PostgreSQL database.

-Tested in a Linux installation of Python 3.9.
-May also work for Python 3.6, 3.7, 3.8 but not 3.10.
+Tested in Python 3.7, 3.8, and 3.9 on Linux and Windows.

 ## Installation
 ```